 Annually, and upon the identification of a triggering event, management is required to perform an evaluation of the recoverability of goodwill.
 Triggering events potentially warranting an interim goodwill impairment test include, among other factors, declines in historical or projected revenue, operating income, or cash flows, and sustained declines in our stock price or market capitalization, considered both in absolute terms and relative to peers.
 As a result of sustained decreases in our stock price and market capitalization, we conducted an impairment test of our goodwill and intangible assets as of May 31, 2022.
 As a result of this testing, we recorded a non-cash goodwill impairment charge of \$299.7 million during the first quarter of fiscal 2023.
-No impairments were recorded to goodwill or intangible assets during the year ended February 29, 2024.
 We cannot predict if or when additional future goodwill impairments may occur.
 Additional goodwill impairments could have material adverse effects on our operating income, net assets, or our cost of, or access to, capital, which could harm our business.
-See Note 4 to our consolidated financial statements for more details.
+See Note 5 to our consolidated financial statements for more details